DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-12/reverb/_index.md

 ## Tone and sustain

-Let's start with tone and sustain reverbs.
+Let's move on to the tone and sustain reverbs.
 These are more more about creatively enhancing the character of the sound.
 The goal here is not to make the sounds act like their coming from large spaces, but to change the overall tone of the sound.
 These do not need to sound natural, unlike the blend and size reverbs.
 Spend some time looking through your reverbs to find the ones that create unique sounds.